Abuzbek/smart-qozon/README.md

-# Smart Qozon (Smart Qozon)
+# Pishir (Pishir)

-Smart Qozon is a smart cooking assistant mobile application built with React Native and Expo.
+Pishir is a smart cooking assistant mobile application built with React Native and Expo.
 It helps users discover recipes based on available ingredients, utilizing AI generation features powered by Supabase Edge Functions.

 ## 🚀 Features